 Once you have those steps down, you should be ready to try out Google Posts.
 Google Posts don’t replace the content you’ve created in step 3; rather, they add to it.
 Google Posts are like micro posts.
 They include a picture, a description, and a landing page that links the user to the full content.
 This might be an event, a blog post, a product or service, or even a special your brand is promoting.
 Once you’re ready to create a Google Post, you’ll log in to your Google My Business and look for the new ‘posts’ section on the left.
 Similar to how writing great content on your website works, writing a great Google Post should follow similar technical guidelines.

 Try and incorporate a good readability score, relevant keywords, and necessary information to help your user take the next step from your post.
 That may be attending your event, reading the rest of your article, or learning more about a product or service on your website.
 Since Google Posts are essentially micro content, they don’t last forever.
 Google removes them after 7 days, or after the date of the event if your post is about an event.
 This helps keep the content timely for users and keeps you ready to write more.
-While Google Posts, like anything with local search, aren’t the one step that will help your local search placement, indicators suggest they do provide a slight ranking boost, particularly if users are engaging with your content.
+While Google Posts, like anything with local search and local marketing, aren’t the one step that will help your local search placement, indicators suggest they do provide a slight ranking boost, particularly if users are engaging with your content.

 Which search tactics are you planning to implement in 2018?
 Which other local search strategies have you found provide your brands a boost in rankings.
 Let us know in the comments!